Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been patched in Firefox 144 and Thunderbird 144.
-Users are advised to update their applications to these versions to mitigate the risk.
-The fix was released as part of Mozilla's regular security updates (Mozilla Advisory, Mozilla Thunderbird).
+Users are advised to upgrade to these versions to mitigate the risk.
+For Thunderbird users, it's worth noting that the risk is somewhat reduced as scripting is disabled when reading mail, though the vulnerability could still be exploited in browser-like contexts (Mozilla Advisory).

 Source: This report was generated using AI